-The exercise we will be focusing on in this post is the Diamond Press.
-An exercise which is perfect for counteracting the bad posture habits we pick up in our busy technology driven lifestyles.
+The next exercise in our series is Diamond Press, an exercise which is perfect for counteracting the bad posture habits we pick up in our busy technology driven lifestyles.

 This is good for

-It is important for everyone (*unless contraindicated eg not suitable for people with certain spinal conditions) to include some sort of extension work in our workouts to maintain good posture and prevent back, neck and shoulder issues.
+It is important for everyone* to include some sort of extension work in our workouts to maintain good posture and prevent back, neck and shoulder issues.

 - Laying face down, make a diamond with your hands